-For an instant, Prentyse enjoyed still clarity.
+For an instant, Prentyze enjoyed still clarity.
 What would happen now?

-There was an ear-splitting, high-pitched shriek of pain and the sword wrenched itself out of Flammia’s hand, throwing her backwards, across the older men.
+There was an ear-splitting, high-pitched shriek of pain and the sword wrenched itself out of Flammia’s hand, throwing her backwards, across Zubin.
 With squeals and banging, the sword hilt now swung between the generations of Brassards, missing Flammia’s head by scant centimetres, battering man and boy in their chests, smashing both against their backrests.

 And just as abrupt and shocking, it was over.

 Daylight once more shone through the crumpled porthole, glinting on glass splinters.
-The slipstream again pummelled and massaged Prentyse’s cheeks.
+The slipstream again pummelled and massaged Prentyze’s cheeks.

 So had the sword.

-Edrei Brassard leaned back gasping, hands on his chest, winded like Prentyse, for once unable to say anything scathing.
-Wheezing noisily, he grabbed Zubin’s arm with one hand, and made frantic gestures with the other – he pointed at Zubin’s mouth, at the hatch, then lifted his hand, palm upwards.
+Edrei Brassard leaned back gasping, hands on his chest, winded like Prentyze, for once unable to say anything scathing.
+Wheezing noisily, he grabbed Zubin’s arm with one hand, and made frantic gestures with the other – he pointed at Zubin’s mouth, at the hatch, then upwards.
 He kept repeating the sequence of gestures.

 What was he telling the priest?

-The compartment shifted around them again, this time throwing Prentyse onto Flammia and Father onto Zubin.
-The priest screamed through the hatch to the flight-deck.
+The compartment shifted around them again, this time throwing Prentyze onto Flammia and Father onto Zubin.
+The priest nodded his understanding and screamed through the hatch to the flight-deck.
 “Never mind the aerobatics, woman – climb!
 Climb!
 For the love of Barys, get us above them!”

-With pings of releasing metal flanges, Flammia shrugged Prentyse off her as easily as sweeping off a cape.
+With pings of releasing metal flanges, Flammia shrugged Prentyze off her as easily as sweeping off a cape.
 Ignoring his grunt on landing, she reached for something under her seat.

 Did she have a second sword?
 He bet she did.
 Maybe even a spear – that would be most useful right now.

 “No, we’re down to this.”
-She hefted a worn, round shield sporting the faded Family emblem of House Anluan.
-“May Grandfather forgive me.”
+She hefted a round, wooden shield sporting the brightly colourful Anluan family emblem.

-With the porthole’s rim being buckled, it wasn’t a perfect seal.
-Brilliant white blades of heat flashed out from the shield, searing the inside of the metal hull.
+The porthole’s rim was buckled, so it wasn’t a perfect seal.
+Brilliant white blades of flame flashed out sideways from the shield, searing the inside of the passenger compartment.
 The heat was unbearable.

-One dazzling, narrow jet flicked past Prentyse’s left shoulder, scorching his ear.
+One dazzling jet flicked past Prentyze’s left shoulder, scorching his ear.
 He flinched.
 That was too close.
 Where were the helms?
-Oh.
-Sealed in a case under the bench seats.
+Oh, right.
+Sealed in a case under one of the bench seats.
 With that thought, a chill ran through his body.
-His armour was fireproof, allegedly, but his face wasn’t.
+His armour was designed to be fireproof, but his face wasn’t.

 Flammia pulled her shield back to glance outside.
-The shield’s Family emblem had gone – the outer surface was charred black.
-She paid it no regard but poised, wound-up like a bear trap, waiting to spring again.
-Her attention was focussed on the buckled porthole.
+The shield’s emblem had gone – the outer surface was charred black.
+She paid it no regard but poised, wound-up like a bear trap, waiting to spring again, her attention focussed on the buckled porthole.

 Again, the hole darkened.
-Again, she barged forward, brushing Prentyse aside, this time pinning him under a knee as she slammed the charcoal shield in place.
+Again, she barged forward, brushing Prentyze aside, this time pinning him under a knee as she slammed the charcoal shield in place.
 He ducked his head down, away from possible flames.
-Father had the same idea, but enjoyed more success having more freedom to move – Flammia’s knee crushed and held Prentyse immobilised.
+Father had the same idea, but enjoyed more success having more freedom to move – Flammia’s knee crushed and held Prentyze immobilised.

-Again, white flames flashed out around the edge – bigger and more of them.
+Again, searing white flames flashed out around the edge – bigger and more of them.
 The girl pulled back as daylight returned and her expression fell as she examined her shield.
-It was a charred mess – no longer resembling a shield so much as a loose jumble of sooty embers.
+It was a charred mess – no longer resembling a shield so much as a circular arrangement of sooty embers.